uavaustin/docs.uavaustin.org/guides/nodejs/src/async-patterns/README.md

 force of the "event-driven I/O" concept that originally propelled Node.js to fame.

-This section covers common patterns and approaches for async, including callbacks, promises, `async`/`await` syntax, and event emitters.
+This section covers common async patterns and approaches in Node.js, including callbacks, promises, `async`/`await` syntax, and event emitters.